ericnething/opengl-sdl-tutorial/3-Rendering-with-OpenGL/README.markdown

 4. Link and check the program
 5. Set the program as the active program to use it

-Below is the source for our fragment shader.
+Below is the source for our fragment shader `triangle.fragment`.
 As before, we start with a version declaration, followed by the inputs and outputs.
 We can use whatever name we want for the output here, but let's use `fColor` -- for *fragment color*.
 This is an RGBA value, so our triangle will be colored blue.

 ```glsl
 # version 410